alexbfree/thesis/src/chapter-1.md

 - prioritising the acquisition and demonstration of greater understanding; and
 - pro-actively challenging data-centric norms.

-<strong>Grounded Recommendations for Policymakers, Service Providers and Individuals</strong>
+<strong>Recommendations for Policymakers, Service Providers and Individuals on Data Use</strong>

 Through Case Study Two [[Chapter 5](#chapter-5)] (which explores relationships with service providers in everyday life - especially those where GDPR rights apply), recommendations for thinking differently about the use of data (and especially access to it) in such relationships were produced: